‘Whatever else it is autobiography is not non-fiction’

 (Timothy Dow Adams, Modern Fiction Studies, 40)

-Welcome to Karin’s first FreeSpace on ArtiPeeps in which she is going to be exploring the relationship between autobiography and fiction through her own autobiographical story ‘Fragments of Inheritance’.
+Welcome to Karin’s second FreeSpace on ArtiPeeps in which she is going to be exploring the relationship between autobiography and fiction through her own autobiographical story ‘Fragments of Inheritance’.
 Within her three slots on ArtiPeeps she will be offering up, in sequence, a part of her story along with an audio reflection of her response to the particular fragment that we have featured.
+This week it’s Fragment 2.
 Karin lived through a very particular part of European history (WWII) and her work engages with very significant subject matter that is universally meaningful and individually personal.
 We hope you enjoy Karin’s exploration.

 Fragments of Inheritance

 Now she returned to Leipzig after an absence of 34 years.
 She is on her way to visit a friend to whom she only had written or sent parcels at Christmas-time, because that was all she could do.
 The car turned a corner, here she was: Karl-Liebknecht-Srasse, 91, Leipzig, Germany, we are one country again.
 One country.
 East-Germany had seized to exist, but the houses and the ruins told a different story.
 Hitler’s legacy was still visible here and she recalled the horrors of war, the Holocaust, the destruction of men, women and children of all races, beliefs and talents, whose lives she mourned.

 This was not a country of which she could be proud.